 - A Phase II Study of Efatutazone versus Placebo for Previously Treated Inoperable Myxoid Liposarcoma

-- A Phase II Study of Nivolumab with or without Ipilimumab in Patients with Metastatic or Inoperable Sarcoma
+- A Phase II Study of T-VEC plus Pembrolizumab Immunotherapy in Patients with Sarcoma

-- A Phase III Study of Sorafenib versus Placebo in Patients with Desmoid Tumors
+- A Phase IIB Study of NY-ESO-1 T-Cell Immunotherapy in Patients with Advanced Myxoid/Round Cell Liposarcoma

 - A Pilot Study of Genetically Engineered NY-ESO-1-Specific T Cells in Children and Adults with Persistent Synovial Sarcoma